-Book of Zechariah was written around 520-518 BC, the book contains series of Vision that Lord shows Zechariah concerning the coming Messiah as the King and His coming Kingdom.
-Along with these Visions of Prophesy God instructs how the people of Israel should live, keeping these future event in mind.
-How Israel should remain loyal to God.
+Book of Zechariah was written around 520-518 BC, the book contains series of Visions that Lord shows Zechariah concerning the coming Messiah as The King and His coming Kingdom.
+Along with these Visions of Prophesy God instructs the people of Israel as to how they should live and conduct themselves, keeping these future events in mind.
+How Israel should remain loyal to God?

-With these context God gives the above prophetical words to Zechariah concerning their coming King, and His everlasting Kingdom.
-We shall look at three aspects of the above passage, 1) Its Prophetical Importance, 2) Its Spiritual Significance, and 3) Its Practical Relevance.
+With this context God gives the above prophetical words to Zechariah concerning their coming King, and His everlasting Kingdom.
+We shall look at three aspects of the above passage, 1) Its Prophetic Importance, 2) Its Spiritual Significance, and 3) Its Practical Relevance.

-We see two things here the dramatic entry of Jesus Christ on the Donkey with a colt, as mentioned the the Prophesy of Zechariah and the response of People as mentioned in book of Zechariah.
+We see two things here the dramatic entry of Jesus Christ on the Donkey with a colt as mentioned in the prophesy of Zachariah, and the response of People as mentioned in Psalm of David.
 They rejoiced and cried out Hosanna, and uttered David’s words of prophesy, “Blessed is He who comes in the name of the Lord”.
 The disciples however did not realize at that point of time, it was a fulfillment of a scriptural prophesy concerning Christ, John 12: 16.
-His disciples did not understand these things at first, but when Jesus was glorified, then they remembered that these things had been written about Him and had been done to Him.
+His disciples did not understand these things at first, but when Jesus was glorified, they remembered that these things had been written about Him in their scriptures and had been done to Him.

-The importance of this prophesy is that Jesus Christ was making His first entry to Jerusalem, He was to suffer for the sins of His people later that week.
-He knew that He will be received in the Jerusalem as a King (Son of David) but by the time Passover comes that week, He was to be Crucified and later resurrected on Sunday.
-We can consider this week as the week of Christ’s suffering.
-Let us consider 3 aspects to the prophetical importance of this event.
+The importance of this prophesy is that Lord Jesus Christ was making His first entry to Jerusalem, after He left Jerusalem when he was not received by the people there, as the Messiah and King as spoken in the OT scriptures.
+This time He enters Jerusalem as He was to suffer for the sins of His people later that week.
+He knew that He will be received in Jerusalem as a King (Son of David) but by the time Passover was to come that week, He was to be Crucified, buried, and later resurrected from the dead on Sunday, and be ascended to Heaven, to the right hand of The Father.
+Thus considering these events culminating, we can consider this week as The Week of Christ’s Suffering.
+Let us consider 3 aspects concerning the Prophetic importance of this event.

 This was also to show God’s love and zeal towards His people.
 God wanted Israel to recognize what He had planned for them thus He gave them many prophesies concerning their Messiah and King.
 Out of all the prophesies this event was a distinct one as God declares to Zechariah, to proclaim to the daughters of Zion, Behold your King comes to you!
 Riding on donkey.
 He is righteous and He is the salvation of His people.
 God was excited to declare to Zechariah what He was going to do, He was excited to declare that the King He is sending, is none other but His Son, He is righteous and salvation that the Father was going to give to them.
-Consequently, the people of Israel during Zechariah’s time till the coming King, was to live rejoicing of the fact that the one God sending is blessed King and to proclaim Hosanna to God for what He was going to do.
+Consequently, the people of Israel right from the time of Zechariah to the coming King, was to live rejoicing of the fact that the one God was sending to them is the blessed King and to proclaim Hosanna to God for what He was going to do.

-Then we see the prophesy getting realized by Jesus Christ, the intensity of the scene could be understood by the reaction of the Jewish leaders who were against Lord Jesus Christ, John 12: 19.
+Further we see the prophesy getting realized by Jesus Christ, the intensity of the scene could be understood by the reaction of the Jewish leaders who were against Lord Jesus Christ, John 12: 19.
 They felt threatened that they were loosing their authority over people of Israel.
 That the people were going after Jesus Christ.
-Such dramatic was the event that transpired, indeed how blessed!
+Such dramatic was the event that transpired.
+Indeed how blessed!

-Though we understand that in the next 4 days time things were to escalate as appointed by God, of which there are many prophesies given, example Lord commanding to observe the Lord’s table, Judas betraying for a 30 shekels of Silver coins, to Jesus being taken as a Lamb for slaughter, to He being lifted up as Moses lifted up the serpent made of braze in the desert and more.
+Though we understand that in the next 4 days time things were to escalate as appointed and ordained by God the Father, of which there are many prophesies given, example Lord commanding to observe the Lord’s table, Judas betraying for a 30 shekels of Silver coins, to Jesus being taken as a Lamb for slaughter, to He being lifted up as Moses lifted up the serpent made of braze in the desert and more.

 Thus this prophetical sign was the beginning of Christ’s journey towards that one week which changed the course of the whole world, which over threw the rulers and defeated the greatest enemy of mankind.